-Students and staff told us that progress was sometimes not as good as it should have been in year 9 in some areas because students ‘weren’t taking this subject next year!’
+Pupils and staff told us that progress was sometimes not as good as it should have been in year 9 in some areas because pupils ‘weren’t taking this subject next year!’
 By bringing options in to year 8 other schools have seen improvements here.
-Our older students saw this as a good way forward too.
+Our older pupils saw this as a good way forward too.

 Key Stage 3

-The school is using student entry and attainment data, and progress information to group students into ‘Pathway’ bands and sets.
+The academy is using pupil entry and attainment data, and progress information to group pupils into ‘Pathway’ bands and sets.

 ‘Blue Pathway’ students are those whose trajectory, facilitated by appropriate and challenging teaching and learning, should see them achieving the highest grades and being most suitable candidates for the Baccalaureate route at key stage 4.